-We are a new company with little operating history, and our investment adviser has only a limited history of investing experience.
+We are a relatively new company with little operating history, and our investment adviser has only a limited history of investing experience.

-We were initially formed in September 2010 and completed our initial public offering on April 28, 2011.
-As a result, we have limited financial information on which you can evaluate an investment in our company or our prior performance.
+We were initially formed in September 2010 and completed our initial public offering in May 2011.
+As a result, we have relatively limited financial information on which you can evaluate an investment in our company or our prior performance and a limited history of operating pursuant to the requirements to continue as a BDC under the 1940 Act and to qualify as a RIC under the Code.
+For example, in the fiscal year ended December 31, 2012, we failed to satisfy certain tests required for us to qualify as a RIC under the Code.
 In addition, our investment adviser, GSV Asset Management, was formed in November 2009, and has only a limited history of investing experience managing a pool of assets substantially smaller in size than the net proceeds that were received in the initial public offering.
 We are subject to all of the business risks and uncertainties associated with any new business, including the risk that we will not achieve our investment objective and that the value of your investment could decline substantially or fall to zero.